joelagnel/joelfernandes.org/_posts/2014-05-07-spinlock-implementation-in-linux-kernel.markdown

         return flags;                                                   \
 }                                                                       \
 ```
+Update:
+Further clean up of break_lock has happened [in this
+patch](https://lore.kernel.org/patchwork/patch/856271/).
+If caller needs to
+know if lock is contended, they can do so directly by using
+arch_spin_is_contended.
+So there's no longer a need for the break_lock variable
+in the lock structure.

 Hope this post made a few things more clear, there's a lot more to spinlocking.
 A good reference is [Rusty's Unreliable Guide To Locking](https://www.kernel.org/pub/linux/kernel/people/rusty/kernel-locking/).